F-Marchal/SnpHeatMap/README.md

 # SnpHeatMap
-The goal of this project is to create a heatMap that show how many genes has at least n snp inside them.
+The goal of this project is to create a heatMap to show how many genes have at least a certain number of SNP (Single/Simple-Nucleotide Polymorphisms) in them.